ruairitobrien/ruairitobrien-blog/src/render/posts/firing-phasers.html.md

 postDate: '2016-11-10'
 date: '2016-11-10'
 tags:
- - Phaser
+ - phaser
- - Yeoman
+ - yeoman
- - JavaScript
+ - javascript
 ---

 __TL;DR__ If you want to try my solution to developing with [phaser 2](http://phaser.io/) and es6, try this yeoman generator [here](https://www.npmjs.com/package/generator-fire-phaser).